Table of Contents

 That’s very appreciable.
 I always believed that wealth and riches can solve if not all, most of our societal problems.
 And, our 20s and 30s should be concentrated on making wealth.

-Remember, by becoming rich and successful financially, you’ll not only lift yourself, you’ll serve your entire family and friends along with you.
+Remember, by becoming rich and successful financially, you’ll not only lift yourself, but it’ll also serve your entire family and friends along with you.
 And, that’s the best thing you can do to your people.